 We hold an exclusive worldwide license to a broad suite of patents co-owned by BCH and MIT covering the use of a wide range of polymers to treat SCI, and to promote the survival and proliferation of human stem cells in the spinal cord, or the BCH License.
-Issued patents and pending patent applications licensed under the BCH License cover the technology underlying our Neuro- Spinal Scaffold implant and the use of a wide range of biomaterial scaffolding for treating SCI by itself or in combination with drugs, growth factors, or human stem cells.
-The BCH License covers 6 issued United States patents and 19 issued international patents expiring between 2020 and 2027, and 1 pending international patent application.
+Issued patents and pending patent applications licensed under the BCH License cover the technology underlying our Neuro-Spinal Scaffold implant and the use of a wide range of biomaterial scaffolding for treating SCI by itself or in combination with drugs, growth factors, or human stem cells.
+The BCH License covers 6 issued United States patents and 19 issued international patents expiring between 2021 and 2027.